storybookjs/ember/CONTRIBUTING.old.md

 #### In the monorepo

-The best way to help figure out an issue you are having is to produce a minimal reproduction against the `master` branch.
+The best way to help figure out an issue you are having is to produce a minimal reproduction against the `main` branch.

 A good way to do that is using the example `cra-kitchen-sink` app embedded in this repository: